The Unteleported Man: Publishing history

 This particular book has an unusual publishing history compared to other novels by Dick.
 The story originally appeared in Fantastic Magazine in 1964.
 The story rights were then bought by Ace Books but Dick's subsequent revisions to bring the manuscript up to novel-length were rejected and the original story was published in 1966.
-Its first novel publication was as one half of Ace Double G-602, bound dos-à-dos with The Mind Monsters by Howard L. Cory.
+Its first novel publication was as one half of an Ace Double bound dos-à-dos with The Mind Monsters by Howard L. Cory.

 In 1983, the expanded 80,000-word story was published by Berkley Books.
 Dick had been revising the material to include his original 1965 expansions (some pages of the 1965 manuscript were missing, leading to continuity problems), before he died in March 1982, leaving the revision incomplete.
 The original story was published, with Dick's revisions, in 1984 as Lies, Inc. The missing pages were found and published in 1985 in the Philip K. Dick Society Newsletter #8.
 In 2004 a new edition of Lies, Inc was published which included the found pages.

 Reception

 Dave Langford reviewed Lies Inc. for White Dwarf #56, and stated that "I'm not sure Lies, Inc's maze of nightmares does in fact make sense in objective plot terms: it's a marvellously hallucinatory experience, though, far better than the original Unteleported Man."
+SF Site opines that "Lies, Inc. is not an example of Philip K. Dick's best work" however it is nonetheless "an essential treat for Philip K. Dick fans".